New this Autumn

 Further dates and venues to come.
 Venues are provided by training providers to keep costs to a minimum and running events depends on gaining enough interest to cover costs.

-If you have attended an event with Hilary before, you will be entitled to a discount.
 Places will be allocated on a first-come, first-served basis.

 - Updating for vocational assessors, IQAs, EQAs and teachers/trainers including those involved in apprenticeships’ delivery